degiorgig/angularjs-dataservice/README.md

 Angular Controller data sharing service
 =======================================

-Demo using services to share data between controllers in AngularJS
+Demo using services to share data between controllers in AngularJS, trying to explore the possible sharing solutions.

 This consists of:
  - index.html